 In-stream video ads are shown before, during, or after a video gets played.

 OTT is also known as over-the-top and refers to TV content being delivered via the internet without needing to subscribe to traditional TV services.
 Netflix is a popular example of OTT services.

-VAST is also known as Video Ad Serving Template and it an industry standard script that helps provide video players with information on which ads to display, how to display it, when and functions it should offer.
+VAST is also known as Video Ad Serving Template and it is an industry-standard script that helps provide video players with information on which ads to display, how to display them, when and what functions it should offer.
 Read more about VAST here.

 VPAID is also known as the Video Player Ad-Serving Interface Definition and contains a code that runs in video players.
 This code enables ads to become interactive within a video player by adding functions like “read more” buttons and overlays.

 Video discovery is a form of native advertising where a user is prompted to discover more content with a focus on video content.

 Header bidding is an ad technology that allows publishers to earn to most ad revenue possible for their ad inventory by ensuring the highest bidding ad is served.
 Find out more about header bidding here.